Archdiocese of Lipa: Organization

 The archdiocese has jurisdiction over the Catholic faithful in the province of Batangas.
-The province's land area is 3,165 km2 and the population as of the 1994 census is 1,668,480 of which 99.5 per cent are Catholics.
-The archdiocese also has general supervision over the suffragan dioceses and territorial prelatures for the provinces of Quezon and Marinduque.
+The province's land area is 3,165 km2 and the population as of the 1994 census is 1,668,480, of whom 99.5 per cent are Catholics.
+The archdiocese also has general supervision over the suffragan dioceses and territorial prelatures for the provinces of Quezon Marinduque and Oriental Mindoro.

 The archdiocese is divided into 14 vicariates, each headed by a vicar forane.
 Except for the parishes in the 4th district of Batangas (excluding Taysan) which are run by the Oblates of St. Joseph, all other parishes are run by the diocesan clergy.
 There are 64 parishes in all, served by 291 priests.
 123 of them diocesan.
 There are 331 religious brothers and 491 religious sisters.
 There are 23 Catholic schools within the archdiocese, two high school seminaries, and three college seminaries.
-Two pastoral centers are being maintained.
+Two pastoral centers are maintained.

 Ordinaries

 Archbishops

 The seat of the archbishop is in the Metropolitan Cathedral of St. Sebastian.
-The archbishop also oversees the suffragan dioceses of Boac, Gumaca, Lucena, Prelature of Infanta, and also serves as de facto overseer of the apostolic vicariates of Calapan, and San Jose.
+The archbishop oversees the suffragan dioceses of Boac, Calapan, Gumaca, Lucena, Prelature of Infanta, and also serves as de facto overseer of the apostolic vicariate of San Jose.